2007 - 2009

 The specific objectives of the plan were: improve the feeding habitat conditions of those rupicolous birds; increase the productivity of its populations; reduce the incidence of mortality and disturbance factors associated with human activities, related to production infrastructures, transport and distribution of electricity; increase knowledge about the areas of food and dispersion of the species concerned and improve the image of the target species to the local population.

-The Institute for the Conservation of Nature and Forests - ICNF was responsible for the technical monitoring of the plan's actions.
+The Institute for the Conservation of Nature and Forests - ICNF (ex-ICNB) was responsible for the technical monitoring of the plan's actions.

-Territory PNDI
+Territory PNDI (Douro Internacional Natural Park)

 This project, a result of a Business and Biodiversity initiative, had the general objective of reversing the decline of three species of rupicolous birds in the Natural Park of the Douro Internacional (PNDI): black stork (Ciconia nigra), Egyptian vulture (Neophron percnopterus) and Bonelli's eagle (Aquila fasciata).